zprihoda/zopt/README.md

     - Add support for structured arrays, can auto-extract names
     - Add plot positionTrajectory (or generic phase plot?)
 - Quadcopter:
+    - Consider structured arrays (or something similar) to clean up state interface
+        - Can then also update other tools to work with structured arrays
     - Speed up trim, consider [optimistix](https://github.com/patrick-kidger/optimistix)
     - Add rotor dynamics
         - Add min/max rpm